sguox002/leetcode/review/hash.md

 ```

 approach: top down method
-step1: assuming we can solve the string from 0 and return a map of atom name vs its counter, then we know the answer.
+step1: assuming we can solve the string from 0 and return a map of atom name vs its counter, then we know the answer.<br/>
-step2: solve the problem with formula starting at index i and return a map<string,int>.  and we merge the result with previous
+step2: solve the problem with formula starting at index i and return a map<string,int>.  and we merge the result with previous<br/>
 step3:
 ```cpp
     string countOfAtoms(string formula) {
         string output;